V. P. Sathyan: Personal life

 VP Sathyan was born on 29 April 1965 in Mekkunnu near Chokli, Kannur district, to Vatta Parambath Gopalan Nair and Narayani Amma.
 He was married to Anitha, who is now working as a clerk at the Sports Council Office in Kozhikode and had a daughter Athira, who got married in 2017.
-Unfortunately, VP Sathyan committed suicide by jumping to an oncoming train in Chennai on 18 July 2006 because he was suffering from depression due to the lack of recognitions/credits/awards he received and the lost of wealth after retirement from his football career.
+Sathyan took his own life by jumping in front of an oncoming train in Chennai on 18 July 2006 because he was suffering from depression due to the lack of recognition/credits/awards he received, and the loss of income after retirement from his football career.

 In popular culture

 The 2018 Indian biographical film Captain is based on Sathyan's life.
 Jayasurya portrayed Sathyan in the film, while Anu Sithara played his wife, Anitha.

 In 2019, Jayasurya won the Kerala State Film Award for Best Actor for his performance in Captain.